UMass-Rescue/NamedEntityRecognition/README.md

-# Named-entity Recognition
+# Named-entity recognition & detecting names of people

+This model is designed accoding to the template in [UniversalModelTemaplate](https://github.com/UMass-Rescue/UniversalModelTemplate).
+The model passes all the test cases in this application, and should work in the context of the server.

-The code detects named-entities using tranformers in Hugging Face.
+In the model directory, the code in `model.py` detects named-entities, i.e. names of people, locations and organizations using tranformers in [Hugging Face](https://huggingface.co/transformers/usage.html).
 In the `perdiction()` function in `model/model.py` file, set `only_person` to `True` to detect only names of people.

-# Model Design Template

-This template was created to speed up the model design and development process.
-If the model passes the test cases in this application, then it will also work in the context of the server.

-## Getting Started
-In the model directory, fill out the code in `model.py` and `config.py` according to the directions in each file.
-Then, add the requirements for your project into the `requirements.py` file in the model directory.
-You may add any supporting files or folders that your model needs under the model directory.

-**Important: All code that your model uses or references *MUST* be contained in the model directory.**
+`config.py` has some metadata about the ML model, e.g. input type, model name, and tags.
+The requirements are added to `requirements.py` file in the model directory.

 ## Debugging your Model

-If you need extra information on how your model is performing, a built-in debugging server is provided which will connect to the Docker container the model is running in and return error messages.

-If you would like to use this, in the root directory of the project, run the command `docker-compose build debug` and then `docker-compose up debug`.
+In the root directory of the project, run the command `docker-compose build debug` and then `docker-compose up debug`.
 Open a web browser and navigate to [http://localhost:4650]('http://localhost:4650').